-In an active shooter situation, it is not recommended to use a stairwell as a "Safe Area", in particular if the shooter is inside of the building.
+In an active shooter situation, it is not recommended to use a stairwell as a "Safe Area", in particular if the shooter is inside of the building, however that may be the best means of escape to exit the floor or building.
+In addition, it is not a good idea in an active shooter situation to use an elevator as a means of escape.